-By following this easy recipe you’ll get a flavorful and tasty low-carb drink that contains only 2 net carbs per serving.
+By following this easy recipe you’ll prepare a flavorful and tasty low-carb drink that contains only 2 net carbs per serving.

 And that’s if you make your keto pumpkin spice latte with all the ingredients I’ve listed.

-As you see, I made sure to show you how to make both hot and iced bulletproof pumpkin spice lattes.
+As you’ll see, I made sure to show you how to make both hot and iced bulletproof pumpkin spice lattes.

 Here you’ll also find some cool ingredient recommendations that may take your DIY coffee drink to the next level.
 Of course, you don’t have to include every single recipe component I’ve listed, but by reading through the ingredient section, you’ll be able to craft your own keto latte according to your taste and needs.